Gulaschsuppe (German Goulash Soup) is a rich beef soup that's spiced with paprika and seasoned with thyme, caraway, marjoram, onion, and garlic.

 Nutrition

-This post was first published on An Edible Mosaic on April 10, 2011.
-I updated it with more information on September 20, 2021.
+This post was first published on An Edible Mosaic on April 10, 2011 and updated on January 29, 2024.

 I made my goulash with carrots , potatoes, and celery.
 And at the end I put red wine in it.
 Just the right flavore.mmmmhhhhh😊